bryanburke/classic-coop-gaming-windows/guides/tool_scoop.md

    This command installs the MinGit package with the BusyBox shell for the smallest footprint possible.

+   **NOTE**: If you already have a distribution of Git installed and available on your `PATH`, skip this step.

 1. Add the [games bucket][], which contains manifests for some of the software in other guides: